 What exactly can this Anti Inflammatory Diet do for us?
-Don’t think of it as the diet to drop a dress size by next month, but rather to improve your health as whole and develop an eating plan for life.
+Don’t think of it like the diet to drop a dress size by next month, but rather to improve your health as a whole and develop an eating plan for life.
 The anti-inflammatory diet is a blueprint for a lifetime of optimum nutrition.
-Simple changes in how you eat can help counteract chronic inflammation, a root cause of many serious diseases, including:
+Simple changes in how you eat can help counteract chronic inflammation, a root cause of many serious diseases, We can Do our Chronic Inflammation Treatment from these diseases including:

 - Heart disease